 Mario Fusani presented tool-assisted analysis to detect issues in natural language specifications, such as vagueness and under-specification.
 They reported results from analyzing the EN 50128 standard and an ERTMS product specification (with the analysis pin-pointing less issues in the latter).

-Formal Methods Case Study: Hybrid ERTMS/ETCS Level 3
+Formal methods case study: Hybrid ERTMS/ETCS Level 3

 At the conference, I learnt about a “formal methods case study” for the 2018 ABZ conference.
 The case study is based on the principles for Hybrid ERTMS/ETCS Level 3, specified by the ERTMS Users Group (EUG).
 The idea of this case study is to offer a real-life case study from the railway domain.
 The Hybrid ERTMS/ETCS Level 3 makes it possible to increase capacity using fixed virtual blocks, as an alternative to moving block.
 More information about the case study and the EUG specification can be found here.